Josefina Aldecoa

-Josefina Aldecoa, originally known as Josefa Rodríguez Álvarez (8 March 1926 – 16 March 2011), was a Spanish writer and teacher who was born in León.
-She was married to the writer Ignacio Aldecoa, whose surname she adopted after his death for her own literary career.
+Josefina Aldecoa, originally known as Josefa Rodríguez Álvarez (8 March 1926 – 16 March 2011), was a Spanish writer and teacher born in León.
+She was married to the writer Ignacio Aldecoa, whose surname she adopted for her own literary career after his death.
 Josefina Aldecoa was the founder and Principal of the Colegio Estilo from 1959 until her death in 2011.
-She died on 16 March 2011 in Cantabria, due to respiratory problems, aged 85.
+She died on 16 March 2011 in Cantabria, due to respiratory problems, at the age of 85.

 Biography

-Josefina Aldecoa grew up in León.
-There she became part of a literary group that produced the poetry magazine Espadaña.
+Josefina Aldecoa grew up in León, where she became part of a literary group that produced the poetry magazine Espadaña.
 She moved to Madrid in 1944, where she studied Philosophy and Literature.
 She received her doctorate in pedagogy from the University of Madrid, focusing on a child's relationship to art.
 Her dissertation was later published as the book El arte del niño (1960).
-While studying she became connected to a group of writers later known as the Generation of '50: Carmen Martín Gaite, Rafael Sánchez Ferlosio, Alfonso Sastre, Jesús Fernández Santos, and Ignacio Aldecoa, whom she married in 1952.
+While studying, she became connected to a group of writers known as the Generation of '50: Carmen Martín Gaite, Rafael Sánchez Ferlosio, Alfonso Sastre, Jesús Fernández Santos, and Ignacio Aldecoa, whom she married in 1952.
 In 1959, she founded Colegio Estilo in Madrid, Spain.

-She came from a family of teachers.
-Her mother and grandmother practiced the ideology of the Institución Libre de Enseñanza, an institution born at the end of the nineteenth century with the goal of renewing education in Spain.
+Coming from a family of teachers, her mother and grandmother practiced the ideology of the Institución Libre de Enseñanza, an institution founded in the 19th century to reform education in Spain.
 She lived in León where she formed a part of a literary group that produced the poetry magazine Espadaña.
 She moved to Madrid in 1944.
 At the University of Madrid, she studied Philosophy and Literature and earned a PhD in Education on the relationship between infants and art.
-This thesis later was published under the title El arte del niño (1960).
+This thesis was later published under the title El arte del niño (1960).
 During her years of study, she came in contact with a group of writers that later formed part of the Generation of ‘50: Carmen Martín Gaite, Rafael Sánchez Ferlosio, Alfonso Sastre, Jesús Fernández Santos, and Ignacio Aldecoa, whom she married in 1952 and had one daughter with, Susana.
-She took Ignacio’s surname, but only after she was widowed in 1969, leaving the R. of Rodríguez (Josefina R. Aldecoa).
+She took Ignacio’s surname, but only after being widowed in 1969, leaving the R. of Rodríguez (Josefina R. Aldecoa).
 She translated for the newspaper Revista Española, directed by Ignacio Aldecoa, Rafael Sánchez Ferlosio, and Alfonso Sastre.